Put your website on a customer-focused and active verb diet.

 Promote the benefit of working with you in the first half of the sentence and then explain how you will get the job done in the second part or the following sentence.

 Consider this customer-focused discussion:

 As a client, you will minimize operational costs by tapping our industry expertise and proprietary software.
 (16 words)

 We combine our expertise in the industry with a proprietary software system, in order to offer highly useful services for your company to effectively minimize operational costs.
 (27 words)

 Too many words can weigh your website down.
 Ask me to perform an edit in a Complimentary Strategic Communications Consultation.
 Let’s use a red pencil to cut away

 the fluffyadjectives.
 Then, enliven the content with active verbs, bullet points and numbered lists.
-Contact me at Janet@JanetLFalk.com or call me at 212.677.5770.
+Contact me at Janet@JanetLFalk.com, set an appointment here or call me at 212.677.5770.
 Together we’ll shed that fatty verbiage and kick off 2022 with your re-energized website.

 Click here to read prior issues of this newsletter.